Rape statistics: East Timor

 Marital rape was made illegal in East Timor in 2010, under the Law on Domestic Violence, Law No. 7/2010 which states that "Sexual violence is understood as any conduct that induces the person to witness, to maintain or participate in unwanted sexual relations, even within a marriage, through intimidation, threats, coercion or use of force, or which limits or nullifies the exercise of sexual and reproductive rights".

 The UN claimed that thousands of East Timorese women were raped during the Indonesian occupation of East Timor and that rape was used by the Indonesian military as a weapon of war.
 The UN commission stated that: "Rape, sexual slavery and sexual violence were tools used as part of the campaign designed to inflict a deep experience of terror, powerlessness and hopelessness upon pro-independence supporters."

 Egypt

 Marital rape is not a criminal offence in Egypt.
 Unlike many other countries in the Middle East, Egypt has, in 1999, abolished the law which stipulated that a man could escape a rape conviction if he married his victim after the fact.

 Women are generally fearful when it comes to reporting rape.
 Engy Ghozlan of Egyptian Centre for Women's Rights and others suggest that the number of rape cases is over 200,000 every year.
 Ghozlan further adds that rapes are not decreasing because young men lack adequate income and employment, so their marriages are delayed.

-During the current Egyptian protests, rape has been carried out publicly, on 3 July 2013, it was reported that about 91 women were raped and sexually abused in Tahrir Square in four days.
+During the 2013-13 Egyptian protests, rape has been carried out publicly.
+On 3 July 2013, it was reported that about 91 women were raped and sexually abused in Tahrir Square in four days.
 By some estimates, the figure was about 169.